forestryio/k8vent/README.md

 point for running k8vent in your kubernetes cluster.
 Be sure to update the value of the `K8VENT_WEBHOOKS` environment variable, replacing the last element of the URL with the ID of your Slack team.
-Slack team IDs start with a `T` and are nine characters long, consisting of digits and capital letters.
 You can get your team ID from https://app.atomist.com/teams or by sending `team` as a message to the Atomist bot, e.g., `@atomist team`, in Slack.

-You can optionally change the value of the `ATOMIST_ENVIRONMENT` environment variable to a meaningful name for your kubernetes cluster, e.g., "prod" or "staging".
+You can optionally change the value of the `ATOMIST_ENVIRONMENT` environment variable to a meaningful name for your kubernetes cluster, e.g., "production" or "staging".

 Once you have made the changes, you can create the k8vent deployment as you normally would.